ysb33r/groovy-vfs/README.md

 + Luke Daley (https://gist.github.com/alkemist/7943781) for helping to use Ratpack as a Mock HTTP Server in unit tests.
 + Will_lp (https://gist.github.com/will-lp/5785180) & Jim White (https://gist.github.com/jimwhite/5784982)
 offered great suggestions when I got stuck with the config DSL.
 + Jez Higgins, Rob Fletcher, Giovanni Asproni, Balachandran Sivakumar, Burkhard Kloss & Tim Barker who helped shape the design decision to auto-create intermediates during a move operation.
++ Maarten Boekhold for testing the SMB Provider plugin
++ Everyone from Greach 2014 that provided feedback